xfengnefx/hprc-sample-selection/yr1.md

     ## then argsort the sample IDs using `result_scores` to get the ranked samples.
 ```

-1. Ranking children of the trios:
+2. Ranking children of the trios:
 a child is ranked as `best(parental_rank, maternal_rank)`.

-1. Apply the cell line optimal passage requirement:
+3. Apply the cell line optimal passage requirement:
 remove candidates that are not `expansion==0` and `freeze_passage==2` in the `Coriell_Sample_List_072919.xls` data sheet.
 If `freeze_passage` is empty, it is treated as N/A and dropped.
 We have 274 trios (822 samples) from 13 subpopulations after filtering.

-1. Remove candidates with existing or ongoing sequencing efforts.
+4. Remove candidates with existing or ongoing sequencing efforts.

-1. Selection: ideally, we would like to select the same number of candidates from each subpopulation, and have equal
+5. Selection: ideally, we would like to select the same number of candidates from each subpopulation, and have equal
 number of candidates from both gender.
 This could not be achieved and thus we have additional manual interventions:
 1) when gender is unbalance (i.e. off by more than 1), try to swap in the next-best candidate of the less represented gender; do nothing if this is not possible.
 2) if a subpopluation has less individuals than the desired sample selection size, their unused slots will be distributed to other unsaturated subpopulations.
 The later choice is arbitrary and should have little impact to the overall results.

-## Side note as of 2021
+## Side notes as of 2021

 1. The sample selection was done and maintained using the n=2504 1KG release; [the newer set that expanded the collection to 3202 samples](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/working/20201028_3202_phased/) was not considered here.